koute/bytehound/README.md

    * `all.leaked_count`
    * `all.size`

-The `only_matched.*` variants will sort by aggegate values derived only from allocations which were matched by the `allocation_filter`, while the `all.*` variants will sort by values derived from every allocation in a given group.
+The `only_matched.*` variants will sort by aggregate values derived only from allocations which were matched by the `allocation_filter`, while the `all.*` variants will sort by values derived from every allocation in a given group.